matthias-reis/carda-gatsby/content/wordpress/articles/2018-08---all-that-glitter.md

 isAffiliate: false
 language: de
 errors:
-  outsideImage: article has at least one image from another domain
+  outsideImage: article has at least one image that could not be found
 subTitle: Bio-Glitter von Naissance

 ---